marcuslamounier/tr-design-patterns-js/02_solid_principles/README.md

 ## Single Responsibility Principle:

 The entities should not have more than one responsibility.
+A class should only have one reason to change.

 In the example, we created the class Journal.
 This last should carry only the main responsibility which was projected to offer.

 ## Open-Closed Principle

-Objects are open for extension but closed for modification.
+Classed are open for extension but closed for modification.
+The main idea is that, since we tested, deployed or finished some other step from the process, we must not modify that again unless there is no other possibility.

 In the example, we created a class Product and also one class responsible to filter products.
 If we create a method ```filterByColor``` in the class ```FilterProduct```, for example, we should not modificate that class inserting new methods as ```filterBySize```, ```filterByProperty``` etc.